hidro-iri/Borinot/hardware/2_airframe_assembly.md

 1. **Combine Motor Cases:** Assemble the top, middle, and bottom parts of each Motor Case.
    > :information_source: Ensure the O-rings are snugly fitted.
 2. **Attach Tubes:** Insert Carbon Fiber Tubes into the tube holders of the Motor Cases and secure them with 4 M3x30mm screws.
-   > :warning: Refer to the table above for tube positioning.
+   > ⚠️  Refer to the table above for tube positioning.
 3. **Add Tube Accessories:** For each tube, slide on two O-rings and a 7cm length of heat shrink tubing on both ends.
 4. **Assemble Triangles:**
    - Assemble Motor Cases 1, 3, and 6 to form the first triangle.